 A number of Mommybites readers have asked, “Should I give my baby a pacifier?”
 We thought we’d seek the answer from two experts, Dr. Gina Lamb – Amato MD, and Marsha Greenberg M.S., M.S.
 W. Here’s what they had to say about the use of pacifiers to soothe babies.

 Dr. Gina Lamb – Amato MD: There are many different opinions about babies and pacifiers.
-Initially when you have a crying infant, they can help soothe your baby.
-However they can also cause nipple confusion for breastfeeding infants.
-According to the AAP (American Academy of Pediatrics) you want to wait until your baby is breastfeeding well – meaning she latches onto the breast well during feeding – before you start using a pacifier.
-Babies need and want to suck – and pacifiers help soothe and comfort infants.
+Initially, when you have a crying infant, they can help soothe your baby.
+However, they can also cause nipple confusion for breastfeeding infants.
+According to the AAP (American Academy of Pediatrics), you should wait until your baby is breastfeeding well — meaning she latches onto the breast well during feeding — before you start using a pacifier.
+Babies need and want to suck, and pacifiers help soothe and comfort infants.

 Pacifiers have been shown in the pediatric literature to be associated with decreased SIDS (Sudden Infant Death Syndrome).
 Other studies show an increased incidence of ear infections in babies who use pacifiers.
-Also, the long-term use of pacifiers can cause dental problems for your baby in the future, and could be the cause of speech delays in babies and toddlers who use a pacifier regularly.
+Also, the long-term use of pacifiers can cause dental problems in the future and could be the cause of speech delays in babies and toddlers who regularly use pacifiers.